nteract/content-guide/grammar-and-mechanics.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about Mailchimp
+#### Writing about nteract

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "Mailchimp."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "Mailchimp."

-Always capitalize the first “M” and lowercase the “c” in Mailchimp.
+Our community's name is "nteract."
+Always lowerase the first “n” nteract.

-Refer to Mailchimp as “we,” not “it.”
+Refer to nteract as “we,” not “it.”

-Capitalize the proper names of Mailchimp products, features, pages, and tools.
-When referencing non-trademarked products like Pro, Snap, and Automation, include "Mailchimp" in the name on first mention.
+Capitalize the proper names of nteract products, features, pages, and tools.
+When referencing projects like Papermill, Desktop, and Play, include "nteract" in the name on first mention.

+- nteract Papermill
-- Mailchimp Pro
+- nteract Desktop
-- Mailchimp Snap
+- nteract Play
-- Look What You Can Do

 #### Writing about other companies